sahilverma3120/HacktoberFest_2021/README.md

 ## How to contribute to this project
 Here are 3 quick and painless ways to contribute to this project:

+* Fork The Repository
+* Star The Repository
 * Add your name to the `CONTRIBUTORS.md` file
 * Add a profile page to the `profiles` directory
 * Create a simple "Hello, World" script in a language of your choice